Data Protection Policy

 Responses to SARs shall normally be made within one month of receipt, however this may be extended by up to two months if the SAR is complex and/or numerous requests are made.
 If such additional time is required, the data subject shall be informed.

-All SARs received shall be handled by the Company’s Directors.
+All SARs received shall be handled by the Company's directors.

 The Company does not charge a fee for the handling of normal SARs.
 The Company reserves the right to charge reasonable fees for additional copies of information that has already been supplied to a data subject, and for requests that are manifestly unfounded or excessive, particularly where such requests are repetitive.